bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 ```

-You can submit this template as aCloudFormation stack in AWS console and wait for its deployment completion.
+We can submit this template as a CloudFormation stack in AWS console and wait for its deployment completion.

 ![AWS CloudFormation Stack](aws-cloudformation-stack.png)